2024 Grant Opportunities

 The Foundation’s grants program provides a diverse range of opportunities for San Luis Obispo County nonprofit organizations that directly address community needs.

-Grants that will become available in January 2024
+Grants that will become available January 29, 2024

 - Girls Mental Health- Examples: self-care, chronic sadness, self-esteem, addressing bullying and harassment, internet safety